secretstartups/handbook/content/handbook/engineering/workflow/_index.md

 - Label: Your label of choice.
 For instance `CI/CD`, `Discussion`, `Quality`, `frontend`, or `Platform`
 - Sort by priority

-[Use this link to quickly set the above parameters][priority-issues].
+[Use this link to quickly set the above parameters](https://gitlab.com/groups/gitlab-org/-/issues?scope=all&utf8=%E2%9C%93&state=opened&milestone_title=%23started&assignee_id=None&sort=priority).
 You'll still need to filter by the label for your own team.

 If you’re in doubt about what to work on, ask your lead.
 They will be able to tell you.

 ## Triaging and Reviewing Code from the rest of the Community

-It's every [developers' responsibilities] to triage and review code contributed by the rest of the community, and work with them to get it ready for production.
+It's every [developers' responsibilities](/job-families/engineering/backend-engineer/#responsibilities) to triage and review code contributed by the rest of the community, and work with them to get it ready for production.

 Merge requests from the rest of the community should be labeled with the `Community contribution` label.